Tully Lough Cross

-The Tully Lough Cross is an 8th- or 9th-century Irish altar or processional cross, discovered by divers in 1986 at the bottom of Tully Lough, County Roscommon.
-Although its origin is unknown, it may be associated with a church in Kilmore, County Cavan.
-It is made from a wooden core covered with bronze sheets, and contains spirals derived from the Iron Age Celtic Ultimate La Tène style.
+The Tully Lough Cross is an 8th- or 9th-century Irish altar or processional cross discovered in July 1986 at the bottom of Tully Lough, County Roscommon.
+Although its origin is unknown, archaeologists associate it with a nearby church in Kilmore.
+It was formed from a wooden core overlain with bronze sheets containing spirals influenced by Iron Age Celtic Ultimate La Tène style.
 Its dating is based on its use of amber and style of ornamentation.

-When found, the Tully Lough Cross had been broken into pieces, with its individual remains in very poor condition.
-In the late 1980s, in a project overseen by the archeologist Eamonn P. Kelly of the National Museum of Ireland (NMI), it was extensively repaired and a number of lost metal parts were replaced, with a reconstruction based on a representation of similar crosses from contemporary Irish manuscript illustrations and high crosses.
+When rediscovered, the Tully Lough Cross was badly damaged, and broken into pieces.
+It was repaired in the late 1980s when lost metal parts were replaced, and it was reconstruction based on similar crosses from contemporary Irish manuscript illustrations and high crosses.

-The divers failed to report the finding of this highly-important object of national heritage to the Irish government, as required by law.
-One of them was later prosecuted for trying to sell it to a number of American museums including the Getty in California at an offer price of $1.75m.
-It was acquired by the NMI, Kildare Street, Dublin, in 1990, and is on permanent display in the museum's Treasury room.
+The divers failed to report the finding of this highly important object of national heritage to the Irish government, as required by law.
+One of them was later prosecuted for trying to sell it to a number of American museums, including the Getty in California at an offer price of $1.75m.

+It was acquired by the NMI in 1990, where it is on permanent display.

 Discovery

-The cross was found by a diver in July 1986 at the bottom of Tully Lough, County Roscommon, by a crannog (an artificial island used for dwelling).
-The divers failed, as required by law, to report the finding to the Irish government, and attempted to sell the item to a number of museums in America.
-The Irish government learned of the matter when the J. Paul Getty Museum in California notified the National Museum of Ireland (NMI) that they had been contacted via a letter by "a lady in Massachusetts ... acting on behalf of two friends".
+The Tully Lough Cross was found by a diver in July 1986 at the bed of Tully Lough, County Roscommon, near a crannog (an artificial island used for dwelling).
+The divers failed, as required by law, to report the finding to the Irish government, and attempted to sell the item to a number of American museums.
+The Irish government learned of the sale when the J. Paul Getty Museum in California notified the National Museum of Ireland (NMI) that they had been contacted via a letter by "a lady in Massachusetts ... acting on behalf of two friends".
 She said she felt that, "a modest request would be 1.75 million dollars", before adding that she wanted the offer "kept in the utmost confidence".

 Dr Michael Ryan, then Keeper of Irish Antiquities at the NMI, informed the Getty that the cross had been "illicitly excavated from an Irish site ... and represents part of a pattern of plundering of our heritage which is currently the subject of a top-level investigation".
 The investigation eventually led to one of the discoverers being convicted in the Athlone District Court, after the Irish Government, at the request of the NMI, "decided to get tough with metal detectors and treasure hunters".

-The case led to a change in Irish law after the T.D.
-Tom Enright sought an amendment to the Irish Constitution prohibiting the foreign sale of historically significant heritage artifacts, and raising the minimal penalty from £50 (as was the fine in this case) to £50,000 or six months in prison.
+The attempted sale led to a change in Irish law after the T.D.
+Tom Enright brought an amendment to the Irish Constitution prohibiting the foreign sale of historically significant heritage artefacts, and raised the minimal penalty from £50 to £50,000, or six months in prison.